Lamu in Monsoon Season: Why June Through October Has a Magic the Dry Season Misses

 Mosquitoes are more active in the wetter months — use DEET and sleep under nets.

-But these are minor inconveniences, not dealbreakers.
-And they're more than compensated by the lower prices, emptier beaches, better light, and the possibility of catching the Maulidi festival.
+These are minor inconveniences, not dealbreakers.
+And they're more than repaid by the lower prices, emptier beaches, better light, and the chance of catching the Maulidi festival.

 The Bottom Line